About Your Visit

 Health and Safety

-The 9/11 Memorial & Museum is dedicated to providing a safe and healthy environment for all visitors and staff, following all city, state, and federal safety precautions.
-Please be sure to do your part by wearing your mask or face covering at all times and following all guidelines.
+The 9/11 Memorial & Museum is dedicated to providing a safe and healthy environment for visitors and staff, and will continue to follow city, state, and federal safety guidelines.

 Learn and Explore from Home

-During this temporary closure, the 9/11 Memorial & Museum offers you the opportunity to share in our commitment to commemorate the victims of the 9/11 and 1993 attacks, honor the courage of the first responders, and educate people from around the world through a host of online resources.
+The 9/11 Memorial & Museum offers you the opportunity to share in our commitment to commemorate the victims of the 9/11 and 1993 attacks, honor the courage of the first responders, and learn about the attacks and their aftermath through a host of online resources.